microsoft/aerial_wildlife_detection/readme.md

 The framework can be configured in two ways:
 1. As a static labeling tool (_i.e._, using only the modules in (a)).
-In this case there will be no AI assistance for labeling or prioritizing the relevant images.
+In this case, there will be no AI assistance for labeling or prioritizing the relevant images.
 2. As a full suite with AI support, using all modules.

 The individual modules need not be run on separate instances; it is possible to combine the components in any way and launch multiple (or all) modules on one machine.
 For example, the diagram above shows three _AIWorker_ instances, but the number of workers can be chosen arbitrarily, and workers may be added or removed on-the-fly.

 ## Using a built-in AI model
-AIde ships with a set of built-in models that can be configured and customized for a number of tasks (image classification, object detection, etc.).
+The AIde ships with a set of built-in models that can be configured and customized for a number of tasks (image classification, object detection, etc.).
 See [this page](doc/builtin_models.md) for instructions on how to use one of the built-in models.

 ## Writing your own AI model
-AIde is fully modular and supports custom AI models, as long as they provide a Python interface and can handle the different annotation and prediction types appropriately.
+The AIde is fully modular and supports custom AI models, as long as they provide a Python interface and can handle the different annotation and prediction types appropriately.
 See [here](doc/custom_model.md) for instructions on using custom models.

 ## Installation